Types of Hardwood Floors: The Basics

 After the wood has been harvested for use in flooring, it is subjected to one of various types of processing, commonly solid wood or engineered wood.

-Engineered wood flooring differs from solid flooring mainly in that engineered wood flooring is manufactured by combining several layers of wood on top of one another, each with the grain running in the opposite direction to the layer below.
+Engineered wood flooring differs from solid hardwood flooring mainly in that engineered wood is manufactured by combining several layers of wood, each with the grain running in the opposite direction to the layer below.
 This engineering process makes the final product very sturdy and more resistant to damage caused by foot traffic.
-Due to its unique construction, engineered wood is also less likely to be damaged by exposure to heat or cold, or extreme temperature changes, since it will expand and contract less than solid wood would in similar conditions.
-The top of a piece of engineered flooring is also distinguished by the presence of a veneer layer, which will feature one, two, or three-strip planks.
+Due to its unique construction, engineered wood is also less likely to be damaged by exposure to heat or cold, or extreme temperature changes, since it will expand and contract less than solid wood.
+Engineered flooring are topped with a veneer layer, featuring one, two, or three-strip planks.

 When You’re Looking for Professional Wood Floor Installation

-For professional installation of your wood floors, contact a trusted flooring contractor.
+For professional installation of your new wood floors, contact a trusted flooring contractor.